civcode/SensorFusionND-P3-TrackAnObjectIn3dSpace/report/README.md

 ## Final Thoughts

-Considering the good consistency of AKAZE and the SURF feature detector which can observed in the graphical illustration as well as the standard deviation of the results i would choose one of these two if enough computational power is available.
+Considering the good consistency of the AKAZE and the SURF feature detector, which can be observed in the graphical illustration, as well as the standard deviation of the results i would choose one of these two if enough computational power is available.

 - AKAZE - AKAZE
 - SURF - SURF